jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 - requirements.txt
 - runtime.txt

 ## Prerequisites
 Dependencies can be installed via: pip install requirements.txt

 ## Possible Improvements
-- Consolidate regularly the dataset by only scraping new listings that are not in the dataset yet
+- Consolidate regularly the dataset by only scraping new listings that are not in the dataset yet (to reduce overfitting)
-- Scrape from additional data sources. ie. Leboncoin
+- Scrape from additional data sources. ie. Leboncoin (to reduce overfitting)
+- Select other features or conduct feature engineering on existing features
 - Add a widget to the interactive map to be able to select per number of rooms/bedrooms

 ## Author
 Jeremy Ndeby - Creator - [@jeremyndeby](https://github.com/jeremyndeby)